 Planning a trip to Maui and starting to think about your Maui packing list?
 Keep scrolling for the best packing list for Maui you’ll find!

-This Maui packing list for Hawaiian vacations contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This Maui packing list for Hawaiian vacations was written by Marcie Cheung (a Hawaii travel expert) and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 Planning a Maui vacation but don’t know what to pack?